 Inflation linked securities offer unique protection, an important consideration for building wealth and sustaining purchasing power.
 Due to the scarcity of inflation linked securities on offer, we recommend clients invest when supply becomes available.

-FIIG clients can access CIBs and IABs issued by companies such as AGN, ALE and Sydney Airport, Royal Women’s Hospital, Australian National University and Plenary Justice to name a few.
-These securities have maturities ranging from five to seventeen years and yields in the range of CPI + 1.30% to CPI + 2.60%.
+FIIG clients can access CIBs and IABs issued by companies such as AGN, ALE, Sydney Airport, Royal Women’s Hospital and Australian National University to name a few.
+These securities have maturities ranging up to fifteen years and yields in the range of CPI + 1.30% to CPI + 2.85%.

 Please speak to your Relationship Manager, call 1800 01 01 81 or email the Investment Strategy Group at ISG@fiig.com.au to get a detailed list of securities on offer and to understand which securities might best suit your investment objectives.